Vanshika2807/Mern-Project/README.md

 The front end of StudyNotion has all the necessary pages that an ed-tech platform should have.
 Some of these pages are:
 ## For Students:
 •	Homepage : This page will have a brief introduction to the platform, as well as links to the course list and user details.
-•	Course List : This page will have a list of all the courses available on the platform, along with their descriptions and ratings.
+•	Course List : This page will have a list of all the courses available on the platform, along with their descriptions.
-•	Wishlist : This page will display all the courses that a student has added to their wishlist.
-•	Cart Checkout : This page will allow the user to complete the course purchase.
 •	Course Content : This page will have the course content for a particular course, including videos, and other related material.
 •	User Details : This page will have details about the student's account, including their name, email, and other relevant information.
 •	User Edit Details : This page will allow the student to edit their account details.
 ## For Instructors:
-•	Dashboard : This page will have an overview of the instructor's courses, as well as the ratings and feedback for each course.
+•	Dashboard : This page will have an overview of the instructor's courses and details of Instructor..
-•	Insights : This page will have detailed insights into the instructor's courses, including the number of views, clicks, and other relevant metrics.
 •	Course Management Pages : These pages will allow the instructor to create, update, and delete courses, as well as manage the course content and pricing.
-•	View and Edit Profile Details : These pages will allow the instructor to view and edit their account details.
+•	View and Edit Profile Details : These pages will allow the instructor to view and edit their profile details.
-## For Admin
-•	Dashboard : This page will have an overview of the platform's courses, instructors, and students.
-•	Insights : This page will have detailed insights into the platform's metrics, including the number of registered users, courses, and revenue.
-•	Instructor Management : This page will allow the admin to manage the platform's instructors, including their account details, courses, and ratings.
-•	Other Relevant Pages : The admin will also have access to other relevant pages, such as user management and course management pages.
 # Back-end
 The back end of StudyNotion provides a range of features and functionalities, including:
 1. User authentication and authorization : Students and instructors can sign up and log in to the platform using their email addresses and password.
 The platform also supports OTP (One-Time Password) verification and forgot password functionality for added security.